 *A maximum of five credits may be applied from Creative Writing or from classes

 15 credits must be taken in residence at the UW.

 Courses and Advising

-An English adviser will be happy to meet with you at any time during our drop-in advising hours if you'd like to discuss a minor and your options for courses, English-related internships, your related career or other post-graduation plans, possible intellectual trajectories you may hope to pursue within your minor, and so forth.
-Some possible themes individual students may be interested in exploring could be language & rhetoric, expository or creative writing, genre studies, historical literary periods, literary theory & criticism, cultural studies, multicultural literature, literary modernism/postmodernism, gender studies, etc.
+Please visit the Humanities Academic Services Center to discuss a minor and your options for courses, as well as English-related internships, potential careers or other post-graduation plans, or areas of focus within your minor, such as language & rhetoric, expository or creative writing, genre studies, historical literary periods, literary theory & criticism, cultural studies, multicultural literature, literary modernism/postmodernism, gender studies, etc.

 You can find detailed course descriptions for each quarter posted to our quarterly course offerings.
 These will provide you with information about teaching faculty, themes, texts, etc.

 You may also want to look at what qualities the Writing Minor is designed to help you practice and the goals that the writing minor has in mind for students.

 We hope you'll consider yourself part of the UW's English Department community.
 Please feel free to subscribe yourself to the English e-mail list, "like" us on Facebook, and seek assistance from our department at any time.